Damien Comolli: Toulouse

 Comolli joined Toulouse following RedBird Capital's purchase of a controlling stake in the club on 20 July 2020.
 According to reports from multiple Italian outlets, Billy Beane had recommended his appointment to Toulouse's ownership group.
 In the 2020–21 season, the club's first season in the second division of French football in seventeen years, Toulouse finished third in the league and lost to Nantes the playoff final, which saw Comolli banned for four matches due to criticising the referee for not issuing a penalty kick for Toulouse.
 In the 2021–22 season, Toulouse returned to the top tier of French football by winning Ligue 2.
 In the 2022–23 season, Toulouse finished thirteen and avoided relegation, which was the club's main objective, and won its first ever Coupe de France against Nantes.

 In the following seasons, Toulouse exceeded expectations, for example beating Liverpool in the 2023–24 UEFA Europa League group stage, and remained in Ligue 1, finishing eleventh while losing out the Trophée des Champions to Paris Saint-Germain in the 2023–24 season, and finishing tenth in the 2024–25 season, Comolli's final season.
 Key players included Rhys Healey, Rasmus Nicolaisen, Stijn Spierings, Gabriel Suazo, Issiaga Sylla (the only football player who was a significant part of the club during both Ligue 2 and Ligue 1 seasons), and Branco van den Boomen, and Toulouse under Comolli consolidated their place in Ligue 1.

 With the help of Philippe Montanier, the former Nottingham Forest coach, Comolli is credited for revolutionising the club's identity.
 Toulouse under Comolli developed one of the best French youth academies, including the likes of Farès Chaïbi and Anthony Rouault.
 Toulouse under Comolli also became known for its use of statistical analysis inspired by sabermetrics (an approach known as Moneyball), which he had also relied on during his time at Liverpool, in recruiting and managing players.
 According to Comolli, Toulouse "makes all decisions on the basis of data and statistics".
 On 28 May 2025, he announced on X (formerly Twitter) that he was leaving Toulouse, with circulating reports linking him to Juventus, after the year prior he had been linked to RedBird's Milan.
-He was succeeded by former Stade Rennais president Olivier Cloarec.
+He was succeeded by former Rennes president Olivier Cloarec.